AqwamCreates/DataPredict-Agent/docs/API.md

 #### Parameters:

- * agentName: The name of the agent to give free will to.
+ * agentName: The name of the agent to give the free will to.

  * functionToRun: The function to be called when agent's free will is activated.